 - In exchange for Elvira playing the Biker Mama, Reubens was supposed to have repaid the favor by appearing on her weekly syndicated horror show, Movie Macabre.
-Ironically, John Paragon (the actor who played Jambi the Genie on Pee-Wee's Playhouse) was also a regular on Movie Macabre, in which he played "The Breather", a disembodied voice who'd call Elvira during intermission and would tell bad jokes.
+Coincidentally, John Paragon (the actor who played Jambi the Genie on Pee-wee's Playhouse) was also a regular on Movie Macabre, in which he played "The Breather," a disembodied voice who'd call Elvira during intermission and would tell bad jokes.